nfdi4cat/voc4cat/README.md

 To contribute new concepts or collections or change existing ones, you may either submit your contributions as Excel/xlsx-file or (as an expert) as new/changed turtle file.

-Here are the steps, for submitting updates in Excel including the git commands.
+Here are the steps, for submitting updates in Excel.

 - Get the Excel/xlsx-vocabulary file
-  - For an existing vocabulary, the latest version of the vocabulary is always available via github-pages.
+  - The latest version of the vocabulary is always available via github-pages.
     - The general url is `https://{gh-org-name}.github.io/{repository-name}/{vocabulary-name}.xlsx`
     - For example in nfdi4cat/voc4cat-template the vocabulary `vocab_example` can be downloaded from [https://nfdi4cat.github.io/voc4cat-template/vocab_example.xlsx](https://nfdi4cat.github.io/voc4cat-template/vocab_example.xlsx)
   - For setting up a new vocabulary, use the xlsx-file from the templates-folder.